Oghma-Infinium/Vagabond/README.md

 > A: [Biggie's Youtube channel has some content.](https://www.youtube.com/@biggie_boss/streams)

+Q: A mod in the list doesn't do what it says on the mod page.
+Is it broken?

+> A: Is the mod under the "Assets and resources" -separator in MO2 left pane?
+If yes, then don't assume anything the mod page says about the mod is true for the list.
+If its not under assets and sourcers then report a bug to me.

 ## Known Issues
 - Some tree LODs glow at night.
 Will investigate when I redo LODs.
 - Tolfdir not getting to Saarthal.
 Just click him on console, walk to Saarthal and type "prid" in console without the quotes.